National Civil Rights Museum: Renegotiation of lease with state in 2007

 Through the years, there has been controversy over composition of the board of the museum Foundation and of the mission of the museum, as people have differing opinions.
 These issues came to a head in December 2007, as the museum foundation was asking the state, which owned the property, to extend its lease for 50 years rent-free.
-Bailey, a circuit court judge, said he was disappointed with the museum's emphasis on history.
+D'Army Bailey, a circuit court judge and founder of the museum, said he was disappointed with the museum's emphasis on history.
 He said that he had envisioned it as an institution to inspire activism.
 By 2007, members of the board included whites from the corporate world.
 Bailey and other community activists criticized the board as "too white" and claimed they were shutting out the community.
 Beverly Robertson, then director of the museum, defended the board and the museum's operation.

 Gregory Duckett, a board member, disagreed with Bailey's interpretation, saying the museum was never designed as an activist institution.
 Robertson noted that many board members were African Americans who had been activists and also entered corporate life.
 In 2007, the state agreed to a 20-year lease, while taking over major maintenance of the complex.
 It required the museum board to hold annual public meetings and increase the number of African-American board members.